Area 3: Sustainability

 Application Guidelines Evaluation Criteria

-• Describe current and long-term funding sources, revenue streams, and other arrangements that sustain your program’s ability to deliver comprehensive asthma care that includes robust environmental care and services.
+• Describe current and long-term funding, revenues, and other financing arrangements to sustain your system’s ability to deliver comprehensive asthma care that includes solutions for the indoor environmental determinants of health (IEDOH) in asthma.

-• If applicable, describe payment and delivery models (e.g. shared savings, PCMHs, ACOs, etc.) currently in place to support comprehensive asthma care services in your community.
+• If applicable, describe payment and delivery models (e.g., shared savings, accountable community organization, accountable community of health) in place to support comprehensive asthma care services in your community.

-• Describe how your asthma care system (i.e., you and your partners) track program-wide costs, savings, return on investment, and how you use such data to attract funders, supporters, and financial sustainability.
+• Describe how your asthma care system (i.e., you and your partners) track program-wide costs, savings, and return on investment and how you use such data to attract funders, supporters, and financial sustainability.

 Links to other areas within the National Environmental Leadership Award in Asthma Management application appear below: